 The pharmaceutical industry is highly competitive.
-Many of our competitors have substantially greater financial, research, development, manufacturing, sales, marketing, and distribution resources than we currently do.
-In addition, they may have significantly more experience in drug development, obtaining regulatory approval, and establishing strategic collaborations.
+Many of our competitors have substantially greater financial, research, development, manufacturing, sales, marketing and distribution resources than we currently do.
+In addition, they may have significantly more experience in drug development, obtaining regulatory approval and establishing strategic collaborations.
 We expect any future products we develop to compete on the basis of, among other things, product efficacy and safety, time to market, price, extent of adverse side effects experienced and convenience of administration and drug delivery.
 We also expect to face competition in our efforts to identity appropriate collaborators or partners to help commercialize our product candidates in our target commercial areas.

 APF530 is expected to face significant competition for the prevention of delayed CINV, principally from Eisai's Aloxi (palonosetron).
-In addition to Aloxi, APF530 will compete with entrenched products for the prevention of acute CINV, including Roche's Kytril (granisetron) and GlaxoSmithKline's Zofran (ondansetron).
-Generic versions of certain of these products are also marketed by other companies.
-Generic versions of Aloxi may become available after its scheduled patent expiration in 2015.
-We are also aware of several companies that have developed, or are developing, both generic and new formulations of granisetron, including transdermal formulations such as ProStrakan's Sancuso® (granisetron transdermal patch).
+In addition to Aloxi, APF530 will compete with entrenched generic forms of granisetron (formerly marketed by Roche as Kytril) and ondansetron (formerly marketed by GlaxoSmithKine as Zofran).
+Generic versions of Aloxi may become available after its scheduled patent expiration date, which was recently extended to 2024.
+We are also aware of several companies that have developed, or are developing, both generic and new formulations of granisetron, including transdermal formulations such as ProStrakan's Sancuso [®] (granisetron transdermal patch).